InsightSoftwareConsortium/ITKSphinxExamples/src/Segmentation/LevelSetsv4/VisualizeStaticShi2DLevelSetLayers/Documentation.rst

 =================================================

 .. index::
-   single: vtkVisualize2DSparseLevelSetLayers
    single: BinaryImageToLevelSetImageAdaptor
    single: ShiSparseLevelSetImage

 Synopsis
 --------

-Visualize a static sparse Shi level-set function 2D's layers.
-From the input image, first an otsu thresholding technique is used to get a binary mask, which is then converted to a sparse level-set function.

-Note that Shi's representation is composed of 4 layers (values = {-3, -1, +1, +3})
+Convert a binary mask into a sparse Shi level-set function and write its layers as an image, by sampling the function at every pixel.
+The mask comes from an Otsu threshold of the input image.

+The written values are -3, -1, 1, and 3.

 Results